void

 Franzisco-Josephinische Landesaufnahme

-Zdolbunov is mentioned is a conversation between Švejk and a passenger at Tábor station.
-The stranger gives him the name of the brewer Zeman in Zdolbunov and urges him not too stay too long at the front. Švejk's answer more than suggests that he intends to let himself be captured, just as the author did.
+Zdolbunov is mentioned in a conversation between Švejk and a passenger at Tábor station.
+The stranger gives him the name of the brewer Zeman in Zdolbunov and urges him not to stay too long at the front. Švejk's answer more than suggests that he intends to let himself be captured, just as the author did.

 Background

-Almost all period sources refer to the town as Zdolbunovo/Zdołbunów and so did probably Hašek.
-In the novel he used the locative case v Zdolbunově, so the nominative case may either have been Zdolbunov, Zdolbunovo, or Zdolbunova.
-The paper he wrote for in Kiev from 1916 to 1918, Čechoslovan, consistently used the term Zdolbunovo, so it is logical to assume that Hašek would have done the same.
+Almost all period sources refer to the town as Zdolbunovo/Zdołbunów, and so probably did Hašek.
+In the novel, he used the locative case v Zdolbunově, so the nominative case may have been Zdolbunov, Zdolbunovo, or Zdolbunova.
+The newspaper that Hašek wrote for in Kiev from 1916 to 1918, Čechoslovan, consistently used the term Zdolbunovo, so it is logical to assume that Hašek would have done the same.
 Older maps, both Russian and Austrian, even use Здолбуновa/Zdołbunowa.

 Hašek and Zdolbunovo

-Hašek would probabily have passed through it shortly after being captured at Chorupan on 24 September 1915.
-Presumably the prisoners waited for onward rail transport here.
-The author surely also visited in 1916 and 1917 on his travels between Kiev and the front.
+Hašek would probably have passed through it shortly after being captured at Khorupan on 24 September 1915.
+Presumably, the prisoners waited for onward rail transport here.
+The author probably also visited in 1916 and 1917 during his travels between Kiev and the front.

 Quote(s) from the novel